Why We Do It

 Sports and Education Camps

-Each time CASEProject rebuilds a school we run a hybrid sports and education camp for the students of that particular site.
+Each time CASEProject works with a community we run a hybrid sports and education camp for the youth of the community.
 The sports portion of the camps includes skill development in American football and basketball, as well as lessons on health, wellness and teamwork amongst peers.
 The education portion of the camps address both academic concerns and social-emotional well-being.
 Academically, CASEProject focuses on supporting students in their reading and math development through the use of sports based concepts and curriculum.
 The social-emotional portion focuses on developing self-awareness and self-management through writing, art, and practice of regulation strategies.

 Community Involvement Program

-Our community involvement and ownership program engages parents/guardians of the students and other surrounding community members to be part of the school rebuild/beautification process.
-In addition, CASEProject engages with community members and agencies to garner continued support for the students and school buildings that have been improved.
+Our community involvement and ownership program engages parents/guardians of the youth and other surrounding community members to be part of the infrastructure project.
+In addition, CASEProject engages with community members and agencies to garner continued support for the youth and comunitty buildings that have been improved.

 Why CASEProject Works